blyatcolor-sudo/SkidMenu/README.md

 # SkidMenu

 A BepInEx IL2CPP mod menu for Among Us.
-SkidMenu combines a large number of public features from various Among Us cheat menus (Such as MalumMenu, Hydra, ElysiumModMenu, Hyper Menu), though not everything here is skidded.
-Some features are original and just got added because they seemed like a fun idea, like the notification system, kill aura, votekick, lag compensation, instant vote, instant pet, load/save info, spoof level/platform/name, full randomizer, chat sender and many other stuff.
+SkidMenu combines a large number of public features from various Among Us cheat menus (such as MalumMenu, Hydra, ElysiumModMenu, Hyper Menu), though not everything here is skidded.
+Some features are original and just got added because they seemed like a fun idea, like the notification system, kill aura, votekick, lag compensation, instant vote, load/save info, spoof level/platform/name, full randomizer, chat sender and many other stuff.

 **Created by SNOWHAXX**

-**Current build:** `1.0.6` (Stable)
+**Current build:** `1.1.0` (Stable)

 ![SkidMenu in lobby](image%20in%20lobby.png)

 > This build is labeled Stable.
 That tho doesnt mean that nothing will break.
 It just means that no errors occured while playing for long time.
-Some functions may break mid-game or behave like shit.
-This is normal given how many features are in the menu.
+Some functions may break mid-game, cause disconnects, or behave like shit.
+This is normal given how many features are packed in.

 ## Use this responsibly

-SkidMenu is meant for private lobbies or lobbies with friends who know you're using it and are fine with it.
+SkidMenu is meant for private lobbies with friends who know you're using it and are fine with it.
 It is not meant to be used in public lobbies against strangers who never agreed to play against someone with a cheat menu.
 Using it that way ruins the game for people who just wanted a normal match.

 SkidMenu is not affiliated with, endorsed by, or sponsored by Innersloth in any way.
 Whatever you choose to do with this menu, including any bans, account issues, or other consequences, is entirely your own responsibility, not the menu's.